 How to make customers happy with good shipping information

 Peter Chaljawski is one of the big names in German e-commerce.
-Started in 2005 with a single product and an eBay sales account, the hobby DJ has turned his company Chal-Tec into one of the most successful online trading companies in Germany.
-The Berlin-based online retailer currently sells over 7,000 products in the electronics, sports, lighting and modern living categories on 13 of its own platforms in 18 European countries.
+Started in 2005 with a single product and an eBay sales account, the hobby DJ has turned his company Chal-Tec into one of Germany's most successful online trading companies.
+Without investor funds, without elaborate marketing but always profitable, the Berlin-based online retailer currently sells over 7,000 products in the electronics, sports, lighting and modern living ranges on 13 of its own platforms in 18 European countries.
 In the process, it makes over 100 million euros in sales per year without much fanfare.
-Where does the secret of Chal-Tec's success lie?
-We believe: in the customer orientation.
-We were able to experience this live within the framework of a joint project, because parcelLab's communication solution has been implemented at Chal-Tec since 2015.
+Where the secret of Chal-Tec's success lies?
+We believe: in its customer focus.
+We were able to experience this live during a joint project, as parcelLab's communication solution has been implemented at Chal-Tec since 2015.

 The customer wants shipping information

-But it is not only direct customer communication that benefits from the integration of parcelLab at Chal-Tec.
-The Berlin-based shipper also uses the solution to analyse the performance and quality of its logistics service providers.
-"This enables us to better understand the various shipping processes and to better manage our service providers," explains Leiß.
+But it's not just direct customer communication that benefits from parcelLab's integration at Chal-Tec.
+The Berlin-based shipper also uses the solution to analyze the performance and quality of its logistics service providers.
+"This enables us to better understand the various shipping processes and better manage our service providers," explains Leiß.

-Since the uncomplicated and fast integration of parcelLab at Chal-Tec has been so successful so far, the Berliners are already thinking about implementing further subsystems of the solution in their shop and BI systems.
-After all, our solution can do much more than inform customers about the status of their parcel - for example, it can include product recommendations in the shipping status emails or in the track-and-trace page in the shop and thus increase the repurchase rate by 2 to 3 percent.
-It's always amazing how many small adjustments good customer service can make to the business.
+Since the uncomplicated and fast integration of parcelLab at Chal-Tec has shown such good results so far, the Berliners are already thinking about implementing further subsystems of the solution in their store and BI systems.
+After all, our solution can do much more than just inform customers about the status of their parcel - for example, it can include product recommendations in the shipping status emails or in the track-and-trace page in the store, thus increasing the repurchase rate by 2 to 3 percent.
+It's always amazing to see how many small adjustments good customer service can make to the business.

-The press release and detailed information on the cooperation with Chat-Tec can be found here.
+The press release and detailed information on the collaboration with Chat-Tec can be found here.